maxmanuylov/terraform-provider-ext/README.md

 $ terraform apply
 ```

-All resource types can be used independently, so you can, for example, save some static content to the local file using just the "content_file" resource.

-## The "content_by_url" resource type
+## The "ext_remote" resource / data source type

-Fetches content from the specified URL and provides it as a computed attribute.
+Fetches resource content from the specified URL and provides it as a computed attribute.
+Data source performs fetch on every refresh, while resource caches the result and refetches it only in case of URL change.

 ### Mandatory Parameters
-- `url` - content URL to fetch
+- `url` - remote resource URL to fetch

 ### Computed Parameters
 - `content` - fetched content

-## The "content_dir" resource type
+## The "ext_local_dir" resource type

-Manages (creates/removes/recreates) the local directory by the specified path.
+Manages the local directory by the specified path.
 All parent directories are created as well if needed.

 ### Mandatory Parameters
 - `path` - local directory path